hexagontk/.github/contributing.md

 ## Local Setup
 Hexagon build process requires [Docker installed](https://docs.docker.com/engine/install).
-The project also needs a JDK 11+ to compile.
+The project also needs a JDK 11+ to compile

 You can check the required software, build the project, generate the documentation and install it in your local repository typing: